Measuring productivity dispersion: a parametric approach using the L\'{e}vy alpha-stable distribution: Data appendix

 \subsection{Raw data}

 We use the Orbis Europe firm level database, which is part of the Orbis data provided by Bureau van Dijk.
-The database encompasses more then 21 million firms of all sizes from 44 different European countries.
-Around 9 million firms in 15 countries are used in the present analysis; see Table~\ref{tab:obs_ctry_yr}.
+The database encompasses more than 21 million firms of all sizes from 44 different European countries.
+Around 23 million firm-year observations for 7 million unique firms in 19 countries are used in the present analysis; see Table~\ref{tab:obs_ctry_yr}.
 The variables used are listed in Table~\ref{tab:variables}.
-The raw data is indexed by the firms' Identification Number (IDNR), the year of reporting (CLOSDATE\_year), the size of the firm (COMCAT: small, medium, large, very large), and their four-digit industrial classification under the NACE Rev. 2 classification system (NACE\_PRIM\_CODE).
-The key balance sheet items of interest are: employment (EMPL), total assets (TOAS), wages (STAF), depreciation (DEPR), and earnings after depreciation (EBIT).